ethersphere/enterprise.github.io/docs/data-economy.md

 We are sure your organisation is among those wanting to take the step in the right direction and wanting to contribute to a fair data economy, not only for the society's benefit, but also take part in the data economy for the benefit of your stakeholders.

-**The companies that triumph in the Fair data economy will be the leaders of tomorrow!**
+**The companies that triumph in the fair data economy will be the leaders of tomorrow!**